Skip to Content

-Alexandra Falls is an incredible Daintree waterfall hidden deep in the Wet Tropics rainforest.
-The journey to Alexandra Falls was one of my favourite adventures in Cape Tribulation.
-Read this guide to find out how to get here, what to expect and photos from this jungle giant!
+Alexandra Falls is an incredible Daintree waterfall hidden deep in the Wet Tropics rainforest in Cape Tribulation.

 The Heritage Listed Wet Tropics Region of Daintree National Park is the oldest rainforest in the world.
 It’s also one of the wildest places in Australia.
 If you’re up for an off-the-beaten-path adventure wading up a pristine rainforest creek to a megalithic jungle waterfall, then add Alexandra Falls to your Cape Tribulation bucket list!